catherine-n/climateplus2025/README.md

 This project aims to develop a **computer vision prototype** to detect **rooftop solar energy systems** in Cape Town, South Africa.
 Due to ongoing electricity instability, many households have installed private solar systems to mitigate the impact of load-shedding (scheduled power outages).

-This model is expected to support the estimation of the distribution of rooftop solar installations at the household and neighborhood levels.
+This model estimates the distribution of rooftop solar installations at the neighborhood levels.
 This could provide insights to support empirical research on energy inequality in Cape Town.

 **Modeling**

-Two distinct deep learning pipelines were constructed to identify and map rooftop systems such as solar panels, water heaters, and pool heaters.
+Two distinct deep learning pipelines were developed to identify and map rooftop systems such as solar panels, water heaters, and pool heaters.
-* The **first pipeline(blue)** integrates **YOLOx_11_OBB**(Oriented Bounding Box) for **object detection** with **U-Net** for **pixel-wise segmentation**.
-YOLOx_11_OBB detects the location and size of each rooftop system, while U-Net further refines the detection by performing detailed semantic segmentation within the detected regions.
+* The **first pipeline(blue)** combines **YOLOx_11_OBB**(Oriented Bounding Box) for **object detection** with **U-Net** for **pixel-wise segmentation**.
+YOLOx_11_OBB localizes each rooftop system, and U-Net refines these detections by classifying pixels.

 * The **second pipeline(orange)** is a **standalone semantic segmentation** model based solely on **U-Net**, utilizing ReNext50 and a Feature Pyramid Network (FPN).
-This model directly performs pixel-wise classification of rooftop images to segment solar panel areas with high spatial resolution.
+It directly segments solar panel area in aerial images through pixel-wise classification.
 <img width="1698" height="406" alt="Image" src="https://github.com/user-attachments/assets/3a279bb8-ea07-45d1-8816-b127175cb848" />

-In both pipelines, the segmentation outputs are combined with geospatial data to accurately localize rooftop solar systems within a real-world mapping framework, supporting further spatial and socio-economic analysis.
+In both pipelines, the segmentation results are post-processed with geospatial data to map rooftop solar panels for subsequent econometric analysis.

 **Test result**